kmb8043/challenge-01/README.md

 ## Overview ##

+This is a site for the marketing agency Horiseon.
 For this challenge I was give an existing code with a user story and an acceptance criteria to optimize the site.

+## Discription ##

+I used an existing code for this project.
+The site was already up and running with a few bugs.
+My goal was to make the HTML easier to read.
+I did this by replacing some of the language in the HTML.
-I made a few changes to the HTML and the CSS to make the code easier to read.
+I also organized the CSS and added in comments.
+This made the CSS easier to navigate through.

-I added in a few codes to make the site function slightly more.
+## Installation ##

+In order to install the program you can clone the ssh into the folder of your choice through your terminal by the Following commands;
+ * git clone
+ * git add -A
+ * git commit -m "insert comment"
+ * git push origin main

-## User Story ##
+## Usage ##

-As a marketing agency
+This is a marketing agency site with information on how to market your company.
-I want a codebase that follows accessibility standards So that our own site is optimized for search engines

-## Acceptance Criteria ##

-GIVEN a webpage meets accessibility standards

-WHEN I view the source code

-THEN I will find semantic HTML elements

-WHEN I view the structure  of the HTML elements

-THEN I find that the elements follow a logical structure independent of styling and positioning

-WEHN I view the icon and image elements

-THEN I will find accessible alt attributes

-WHEN I view the heading attributes

-THEN they will fall in sequential order

-WHEN I view the title element

-THEN I find a concise. descriptive title

 ## Licence ##
 MIT